Classy AI for Faculty

 What Classy AI is

-An infinitely patient tutor available 24/hrs a day.
+An infinitely patient tutor available 24/7.

 Classy AI is a personalized learning platform that coaches students through their own reasoning rather than producing the reasoning for them.
 It is built on five pillars, each drawn from cognitive science and chosen because it has survived decades of replication.

-| Pillar | What it does |
+Pillar What it does

-| Socratic questioning | Guides students to construct ideas through dialogue, modeling the kind of one-to-one conversation a skilled TA or faculty mentor would lead at the whiteboard. |
+Socratic questioning Guides students to construct ideas through dialogue, modeling the kind of one-to-one conversation a skilled TA or faculty mentor would lead in office hours.

-| Adaptive scaffolding | Diagnoses what the student actually knows and rebuilds from the first broken link forward. |
+Adaptive scaffolding Diagnoses what the student actually knows and rebuilds from the first broken link forward.

-| Retrieval practice | Closes each session with a dynamically generated, conversational quiz calibrated to demonstrated level. |
+Retrieval practice Closes each session with a dynamically generated, conversational quiz calibrated to demonstrated level.

-| Spaced repetition | Returns concepts at the intervals research shows are optimal for long-term retention. |
+Spaced repetition Returns concepts at the intervals research shows are optimal for long-term retention.

-| Bounded learning | Grounds every response in your course materials rather than the open internet. |
+Bounded learning Grounds every response in your course materials rather than the open internet.

 What a session looks like